prittt/YACCLAB/README.md

   <td align="center"><img src="doc/granularity_3D_datasets.png"></td>
 </tr>
 <tr>
-  <td>Samples of the YACCLAB 3D granularity dataset: reported images have a foreground density of 2% and, from left to right granularities are 4, 8, 16.</td>
+  <td>Samples of the YACCLAB 3D granularity dataset: reported images have a foreground density of 2% and, from left to right, granularities are 4, 8, 16.</td>
 </tr>
 </table>